Fees and Finances

 Cambridge Bursary Scheme

 If you run into financial difficulties during your studies, you can contact your College Tutor.
-The College has funds available to help students in financial hardship, in addition to funds available from the University.
+The College has funds available to help students who need additional financial support, in addition to funds available from the University.

 Travel and Study Grants